Covid 19 coronavirus: Come forward and get tested in Queenstown, even if you don't have symptoms

-That plea comes on the back of a person who had been in Queenstown, South Auckland and Christchurch before travelling to South Korea where they tested positive for Covid-19.
+That plea comes after a person who had been in Queenstown, South Auckland and Christchurch travelled to South Korea where they tested positive for Covid-19.

 That person was in South Auckland from June 20 to July 20, Queenstown from July 1 to 4 and in and around Christchurch Airport on July 20 and 21.